What's Your Damage, Cheryl? Riverdale's Next Musical Revealed

 See the cast list below.

 Up top is a photo of Madelaine Petsch, as Cheryl, where she's channeling Heather Chandler.
-Look for Cheryl to break the news to Kevin (Corey Cott) in the Wednesday, March 13 episode of the CW series.
+Look for Cheryl to break the news to Kevin (Casey Cott) in the Wednesday, March 13 episode of the CW series.
 Kevin is directing the musical in the show.

 CW